arbazahmed1999/Template/README.md

-# Template
- Multiple pages responsive template created using Html/Css, Bootstrap.
-Jquery, Javascript
+This project involves crafting a fully responsive web template using HTML, CSS, Bootstrap, and jQuery to ensure optimal viewing experiences across all devices.